idx-labs/openshift-origin-workshop/lab1/lab1-multinode.md

 ## Overview

-For the purposes of this workshop, we will be deploying a multinode OpenShift Origin cluster, but it will not be setup to be highly available.
-We will only have one master node, one infra node, and one external router node.
-There will be two worker nodes.
+For the purposes of this workshop, we will be deploying a multinode OpenShift Origin cluster (though it will not be setup to be highly available).
+We will deploy one master node, one infra node, and one external router node, and there will be two worker nodes.

 It's quite possible to automate many of the commands that will be run here.
-For example, there are [several examples](https://github.com/redhat-openstack/openshift-on-openstack) of using OpenStack Heat to automate the deployment of OpenShift into an OpenStack cloud, but that is not the point of this workshop.
+For example, there are [several examples](https://github.com/redhat-openstack/openshift-on-openstack) of using OpenStack Heat to automate the deployment of OpenShift into an OpenStack cloud, but that is not the point of this workshop, and instead we will be manually provisioning virtual machines and OpenStack networking components.

 We will also be utilizing the RPM based OpenShift deployment instead of the containerized version.